 Does the statement need to be in English?

 The statement must be in English.
 However, if the document is wholly in Welsh, the statement may be in Welsh if it includes “elusen cofrestredig” (the Welsh equivalent of “registered charity”).

 If you issue, sign or authorise any document that does not comply, you will be liable for a conviction fine not exceeding level 3 on the standard scale.
 This means a fine of up to £1,000.

 Is being prosecuted for an offence common when not complying?

-In practice, it is more likely that the Charity Commission would take regulatory action against a charity that failed to meet the legal requirements.
+In practice, it is unlikely you will be prosecuted (however, not impossible).
+It is more likely that the Charity Commission would take regulatory action against a charity that failed to meet the legal requirements.

 When does “in aid of” and “on behalf of” need to be used?

-“On behalf of” volunteers are providing a service for the charity to raise funds on its behalf and they must use the expression ‘on behalf of’ on the fundraising material they create.
+Alternatively, “on behalf of” volunteers are providing a service for the charity to raise funds on its behalf.
+They therefore must use the expression ‘on behalf of’ on the fundraising material they create.

-As a charity, you must ensure your fundraisers understand they are responsible for any liability relating to their fundraising and its organisation.
+As a charity, you should ensure your fundraisers understand they are responsible for any liability relating to their fundraising and its organisation.